FFC Lead Representatives

 Back To Top

-Dr. Carmelo Melendez is DOE’s Senior Real Property Officer (SRPO) as appointed by the Secretary and the Director of the Property Management Office within the Office of Acquisition & Project Management.
-His portfolio covers Real Estate, Facilities & Infrastructure, and Personal/Industrial Property Management.
-In this position, he is responsible for policy, guidance, and oversight of DOE’s Real & Personal Property Management practices with emphasis in program management and life-cycle cost management of the Department's $120B real property portfolio.
-He is a career member of the Senior Executive Service, a member of the Office of Management & Budget’s (OMB) Real Property Advisory Council, and Vice Chair of the Federal Facilities Council.
+Mr. Carmelo Melendez is the Director Office of Asset Management for the Department of Energy.
+Mr. Melendez is the Agency’s Property Executive, Senior Real Property Officer (SRPO), Head of Contracting Activity (HCA) for Real Estate and Office Director for Asset Management within the Office of Management.
+His portfolio covers Real Estate, Facility & Infrastructure, and Personal/Industrial Property Management and Policy.
+In this position, he is responsible for policy, guidance, and oversight of DOE’s Real & Personal Property Management practices with emphasis in program management and life-cycle cost management of the Department's $150B combined property portfolio.
+He is a career member of the Senior Executive Service, Vice Chairman of the National Academies’ Federal Facilities Council, and permanent member of the Office of Management & Budget’s (OMB) Federal Real Property Council.

 Back to Top